 Mission: Wolf operates as a close-knit community, isolated from towns and cities.
 Our staff need to have great communication skills, have experience working with people, and be comfortable living and working with others.

 BenefitsHousing: We have heated living spaces for our winter and spring staff.
 Fall staff may live in tents until early October, when freezing temperatures begin.
-A heated spaces is either a tipi with woodstove or an unheated space to store personal items and a bed in a heated bunkhouse.
+A heated space is either a tipi with a woodstove, or an unheated space to store personal items and a bed in a heated bunkhouse.
 Access to our community kitchen building and staff bathroom (towels provided).
 Access to our washing machine.

 Food: Participation in our community kitchen.
 Mission: Wolf provides the food.
 You prepare breakfast and lunch on your own and participate in cooking daily community dinners.

 Transportation: Transportation to and from a local airport, bus, or train station (Colorado Springs and Pueblo are the closest).
 Parking space for a car if you choose to drive.

 Pocket Money: An expense reimbursement of $15 per week starting after two months, increasing to $25 per week at six months.